-Investments in University managed pools consist of funds invested in the University's Merged Pool ("MP"), Expendable Funds Pool ("EFP"), and Active Cash Fund ("ACF") (collectively the "Pools").
+Investments in University managed pools consist of funds invested in the University's Merged Pool ("MP") and Expendable Funds Pool ("EFP") (collectively the "Pools").
 Under the terms of SHC's agreement with the University, the University has discretion to invest the funds in the Pools.
 SHC may deposit funds in the Pools at its discretion.
 Withdrawals from the MP and EFP require advance notice to the University.
 SHC accounts for its share of the Pools in accordance with current accounting guidance.
 The value of its share of the Pools is determined by the University and is based on the fair value of the underlying assets in the Pools.
-In fiscal year 2010, the ACF pool was closed.